-The SARC provides the following information relevant to the Parental Involvement State Priority (Priority 3):
+The SARC provides the following information relevant to the State priority: Parental Involvement (Priority 3):

-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.

-Opportunities for Parental Involvement (School Year 2016-17)
+Opportunities for Parental Involvement (School Year 2017-18)

-Parental Involvement Opportunities include but are not limited to: Parent/ Student Orientation, Welcome Meeting with Administrator, Opportunity Parent/Teacher Conferences (held twice and year), Senior Status Awareness conferences, Back to School Night, Winter Showcase Night, Parent Project Participation, and district committee opportunities.
+Parental Involvement Opportunities include but are not limited to: Parent/ Student Orientation, Welcome Meeting with Administrator, Opportunity Parent/Teacher Conferences (held twice and year), Senior Status Awareness conferences, Back to School Night, Parent Advisory group meetings twice yearly, Parent Project Participation, and district committee opportunities.
 In addition, as part of our WASC accreditation, district stakeholders, including parents, are invited to participate in the school improvement process.